eesanoble/Arabic-Dialect-Classifier/README.md

 ## Our Datasets

-For our first model we want to diffrentiate between MSA and dialect.
-I labelled the datasets accordingly and had a look at the Data.
+For our first model we want to differentiate between MSA and dialect.
+I labelled the datasets accordingly and had a look at the data.

-Below are two wordclouds where the size of a word represents its frequency.
+Below are two WordClouds where the size of a word represents its frequency.

 What they demonstrate is that although there are some differences between the two registers, the most common words are the same - they are after all the same language.